simtony/mlrunner/README.md

 ```

-We simply hit `run` for the `6 = 2 * 2 + 2` experiments.
-Since  `norm=batch,moment=0.1` in the second yaml doc and `norm=batch,early-stop=False` in the third doc share the same params, the latter is skipped.
-As we specify 4 workers each with only one
-gpu, there are 4 tasks running concurrently:
+Since  `norm=batch,moment=0.1` and `norm=batch,early-stop=False` share the same params, the latter is skipped.
+As we specify 4 workers each with only one gpu, there are 4 tasks running concurrently:

 ```
 $ run